 #93.
 The Very Hungry Caterpillar by Eric Carle

 A much-loved classic, The Very Hungry Caterpillar has won over millions of readers with its vivid and colourful collage illustrations and its deceptively simply, hopeful story.

 With its die-cut pages and finger-sized holes to explore, this is a richly satisfying book for children.

 #94.
 The Way Back Home by Oliver Jeffers

-Award-winning international bestselling picture book creator of Lost and Found, Oliver Jeffers.
+The Way Back Home is the award-winning international bestselling picture book from the creator of Lost and Found, Oliver Jeffers.
 Once there as a boy, and one day, he found an aeroplane in his cupboard…He didn’t remember leaving it in there, but he thought he’d take it out for a go right away.

 At first, all went well and the plane flew higher and higher and higher until…suddenly, with a splutter, it ran out of petrol.
 The boy was stuck on the moon…and he was not alone…